AdobeDocs/uxp-xd/src/pages/develop/reference/SymbolInstance.md

 **Since**: XD 47

 Returns a [SymbolInstance](#symbolinstance) that is the default state of the component.
+The SymbolInstance returned may or may not be in the scenegraph, therefore it cannot be relied upon for traversing the SceneNode hierarchy.

 **Kind**: instance property of [SymbolInstance](#symbolinstance) **Read only**: true